opennms-forge/onms-k8s-poc/README.md

 ## Design

-The solution is based on the latest Horizon 29.
-It should work with older versions of Horizon that fully support Kafka and Telemetryd and Meridian 2021 or newer.
+The solution is based and tested against the latest Horizon 29 and should work with Meridian 2021 and 2022.
+However, versions newer than that won't work without modifying the logic of the Helm Chart and initialization scripts.

 Keep in mind that you need a subscription to use Meridian.
 In this case, you would have to build the Docker images and place them on a private registry to use Meridian with this deployment.
-Doing that falls outside the scope of this guide.
+Doing that falls outside the scope of this repository, but the main GitHub Repository for OpenNMS offers a [guide](https://github.com/OpenNMS/opennms/tree/master/opennms-container) that you could use as a reference.

 Due to how the current Docker Images were designed and implemented, the solution requires multiple specialized scripts to configure each application properly.
 You could build your images and move the logic from the scripts executed via `initContainers` to your custom entry point script and simplify the Helm Chart.